-Assistance is available from the SHINE program.
-Call the center and ask for a SHINE appointment.
-Trained SHINE volunteers offer free, confidential counseling on all aspects of health insurance to anyone on Medicare.
-For Medicare related matters (other than an appointment), call 1-800-AGE-INFO (1-800-243-4636), then press or say 3.
+Trained SHINE (Serving Health Insurance Needs of Everyone…on Medicare) volunteers offer free, confidential counseling on all aspects of health insurance to anyone on Medicare.
+To schedule a SHINE appointment, call your local Senior Center.
+For other SHINE related matters, call 1-800-AGE-INFO (1-800-243-4636), then press or say 3.
 Once you get the SHINE answering machine, leave your name and number.
-A volunteer will return your call within 2 days.
-For assistance 24 hours/day, 7 days/week, call 1-800-MEDICARE and speak to a Medicare customer service representative.
+A volunteer will call you back, as soon as possible.

 Counselors: Pauline O’Bray/Linda Warren SHINE (Serving Health Insurance Needs of Everyone) appointments are available with our SHINE Counselors.

 Please call the Senior Center at 508-393-5035 to schedule your appointment.